hci-lab-um/heuristics-for-test-tool-design/Heuristics/H10-Autonomy.md

 - What support you can give via the tool to increase confidence?

-The Australian Leadeship Foundation suggest a nine-cell matrix of leader's authority versus team autonomy levels.
+The Australian Leadership Foundation suggest a nine-cell matrix of leader's authority versus team autonomy levels.
 This gives a pattern for what control over workflows teams have.
 Where leaders have high authority and team low autonomy, workflows are more likely to be mandated.
 Where teams have more autonomy they may have more scope for tailoring their workflows.
-- High authority, low autonomy - comtrollling leadership
+- High authority, low autonomy - controlling leadership
 - Medium authority, low autonomy - directing leadership
 - Low authority, low autonomy - advising leadership
 - High authority, medium autonomy - co-ordinating leadership